sciZer0/7/v/README.md

 All the fundamental problems of the blockchain industry can be solved only by highly-decentralized and highly-democratic blockchains, one of which, for example, the Vote blockchain is.

-It is just a matter of time that some initiative group of people will create a blockchain of that sort with over 10 million users from day one.
+It is just a matter of time that some initiative group of people will create a blockchain of that sort.

 <p>&nbsp</p>